cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

 As we will show below, adding your peers as CryptPad contacts lets you more easily and safely share documents.
-You can moreover restrict access of a document to specific contacts and exchange text messages with them.
+You can moreover restrict access to a document to specific contacts and exchange text messages with them.

 The easiest way to add someone to your contacts is to [share the link to your